SEASONS OF THE LIGHT

 by Glenys Livingstone Ph.D.

-As Summer draws to a close in the Southern Hemisphere, we are leaving behind the light part of the year’s cycle around the Sun, the Summer Solstice in late December being the point of that interchange.
-The lightest quarter of the year anywhere on our planet is in the period from Spring Equinox through Beltaine/High Spring to Summer Solstice, which in Australia is from September 20-23 to December 20-23.
+As Summer draws to a close, we leave behind the light part of the year’s cycle around the Sun, the Summer Solstice being the point of that interchange (in late June in the Northern Hemisphere and in late December in the Southern Hemisphere).
+The lightest quarter of the year anywhere on our planet is in the period from Spring Equinox through Beltaine/High Spring to Summer Solstice, which in Australia is from September 20-23 to December 20-23, and in the Northern Hemisphere March 20-23 to June 20-23.
 The “Seasons of the Light” as I name them, commence with Beltaine in that period: it is the entry into Summer.
 The Seasons of the Light are actually a movement towards dark and dissolution of Being … after the peaking of light comes the darkness: whereas the “Seasons of the Dark”, commencing in the darkest quarter of the year (Autumn Equinox through Samhain/Deep Autumn to Winter Solstice) are a movement towards light and coming into Being.
 That is how Creativity of the Cosmos proceeds.

 At this time of year, the pulses and different colour wavelengths of the increasing light, may be felt in the bodymind, releasing hormones, awakening desires: Summer begins – and for the pre-Celtic ancestors, the “Summerland” was their notion of what later peoples named “heaven”.
 For many of us today, Summer is a time when life stretches out: and like cattle of old pastoral cultures being let out of the barn, we sense the pastures ahead.
 We bolt lustily for the enjoyment of life’s pleasures.
 The Summerland may also be understood as a state of being, a bliss of acting with ease and pouring forth generously.